 It's important to have a variety of content on your business blog.
 You don't want to make it appear as though you are only good at one thing.

-Branching off of tip #2, you want to write about information for your industry.
+Branching off of researching, you'll want to write about information for your industry.
 You can expand on certain topics, provide your own twist to an existing idea, offer tips and tricks, or build how-to articles to help guide people through a common issue.

 The biggest tip for blog writing to help drive lead generation, however, is to write for your desired customers.
 At the end of the day, your company has its own niche in whatever industry you work in.